The Gauge Theory of Measurement-Based Quantum Computation: Conclusion

 Another specialization adopted in this paper is that we mostly focused on MBQC on circular resource states.
 They are best suited for the gauge-theoretic treatment because they naturally support holonomies / fluxes, i.e. Wilson loops.
 But in its conventional form, MBQC assumes a resource state with the topology of a line segment.
 Na{\"\i}vely, designing a gauge-invariant computational output on a line segment is challenging because the natural objects---Wilson lines---are not gauge-invariant.
 The solution involves St{\"u}ckelberg fields / edge modes of the gauge theory \cite{Buividovich:2008gq,Donnelly:2014gva,Donnelly:2016auv}, whose transformations cancel out the gauge dependence of a Wilson line at its endpoints.
 We postpone a detailed description of conventional MBQC in terms of gauge theory with Stuckelberg fields till a future publication.

 A different conceptual perspective, which we mentioned only briefly in the current work, would take the symmetry protected topological (SPT) order of the resource state as an analytic starting point.
 SPT-ordered phases of matter are in one-to-one correspondence \cite{Shiozaki:2016cim} with equivariant topological field theories (TFT) \cite{Moore:2006dw}.
 This correspondence suggests elevating the connection between MBQC and gauge theory to one with topological field theory.
 That, in turn, should bring to focus aspects of MBQC that are more germane to the spirit of a topological field theory, for example scale invariance or an axiomatic definition.
+An inspection of MBQC from this perspective was initiated in \cite{gabrielnew}.